113858970ad/learngit/readme.txt

 Git is a distributed version control system.
+G
+a
+a
+a
-Git is free software34  v3v4
+it is free software34  v3v4